-Annual follow-up of the cohort is used to maintain contact, to correct address information, and to ascertain medical events between examinations.
+Annual follow-up of the cohort is used to maintain contact, to correct address information, to ascertain medical events between examinations, and to schedule clinic visits.

 Follow-up contacts are made yearly within a month of the anniversary of the previous examination.
 Contact letters inform the participant that he/she will receive a telephone call soon asking about interim health problems.